Massive fire burning in California and Nevada is spawning dangerous ‘fire whirls’ - KTVZ

 As of July 31, 1.1 million acres have burned across the US in 2023, according to the National Interagency Fire Center – still well below the 5.7 million acres that had burned by the end of July in 2022.

-Another out-of-control fire burning in northern Washington state exploded in size, crossed the Canadian border from Washington and forced evacuations over the weekend.
+Another large fire burning in northern Washington state keeps growing in size after it crossed the Canadian border from Washington and forced evacuations over the weekend.

 The Eagle Bluff Fire has burned thousands of acres on both sides of the border since it ignited Saturday in Washington’s Okanogan County.

+High temperatures in the 90s and an expected shift in wind direction on Tuesday will make for what officials are calling a day of “active fire behavior,” which may significantly expand the perimeter of the fire.

-On the US side, the fire now spans 10,245 acres with 0% containment, Eagle Bluff Fire spokesperson Jeffrey Todd told CNN Monday.
+On the US side, the fire now spans 15,349 acres with 10% containment, according to a Tuesday morning update.
 On the Canadian side, the fire has burned over 3,500 acres, according to the British Columbia Wildfire Service.

 Evacuation orders were in place Monday for 192 properties in the Canadian town of Osoyoos and areas south of the town within the Regional District of Okanagan-Similkameen, RDOS information officer Erick Thompson said in a Monday press conference.